-Every year during the middle of November, Canterbury celebrates the province’s anniversary holiday with New Zealand Cup and Show Week.
+Every year during the middle of November, Canterbury celebrates the province’s anniversary holiday during the same week as the New Zealand Cup and the A&P Show.
 This page lists the traditional activities that take place at this time of the year.

-First on the schedule is Cup Week, with exciting events for those into racing and fashion.
+First on the schedule is New Zealand Cup Week, with exciting events for those into racing and fashion.
 Horse racing, both gallops and harness racing, are the main events.

 Christchurch shops feature race-going fashion and hats.
 There are local fashion shows and displays.